Kim Guadagno: Allegations of pension fraud

-However, Guadagno's organizational chart, memos to staff and a press release described Donovan as chief of law enforcement.
-While Guadagno later argued this saved taxpayers' money, those savings were more than offset by the additional money to pay Donovan's salary.

-Guadagno later claimed that the state Police and Firemen's Retirement System (PFRS) had approved her actions.
+Guadagno established that the state Police and Firemen's Retirement System (PFRS) had approved her actions.
 However, in 2011 the PFRS board, responding to allegations of pension fraud within sheriff's offices around the state, requested that the office of Attorney General Paula T. Dow review records of Donovan's hiring for possible "false and conflicting statements" by Guadagno, by then lieutenant governor.
-Instead of requesting a special prosecutor, Governor Christie referred the case to Attorney General's Division of Criminal Justice (DCJ), which a year later concluded the investigation, telling the PFRS board that it could take administrative action but not sharing its finding as to whether criminal conduct had occurred.
+Instead of requesting a special prosecutor, Governor Christie referred the case to attorney general's Division of Criminal Justice (DCJ), which a year later concluded the investigation.
 An investigative reporter sued the state to release the records of the investigation; in early 2016 a court ordered DCJ to release some of those records but excluded a five-page document on Guadagno's role.
-In short, no action was taken in response to the allegations, by either the bi-partisan pension board or the Attorney General's Office and Mr. Donovan remains in the Sheriff's Office to this day – years after his initial appointment.

 Hoboken Sandy funds

 On January 18, 2014, Mayor of Hoboken Dawn Zimmer, appearing on MSNBC, claimed that Guadagno had pulled her aside in a supermarket parking lot and directly linked Hoboken's receipt of Sandy funding to the approval of a large proposed private development project that required substantial zoning changes to move forward.
 Mayor Zimmer then said that several days later Richard Constable, director of the New Jersey Department of Community Affairs also insinuated to her that more Sandy relief funds would be released to the city if it approved the project in its northwest quadrant.
 The developer, the Rockefeller Group, has ties with Port Authority of New York and New Jersey Chief David Samson, a Christie appointee and close Christie associate.
 On February 22 the Federal Bureau of Investigation interviewed members of the city's government and potential witnesses, who were instructed to preserve any evidence they might possess.
 They were also asked by the office of United States Attorney for the District of New Jersey, Paul Fishman, to not discuss the matter publicly.
 On January 31, the city acknowledged that it had received subpoenas from that office.

-After a 16-month investigation the US Attorney for NJ concluded that Zimmer's claims were unfounded.
-In letters dated May 1, 2015 to Guadagno, Constable and Ferzan the US Attorney wrote: "Based on the evidence developed during the investigation and our review of applicable law, we have concluded that no further action is warranted in this matter.
+After a 16-month investigation the US attorney for NJ concluded that Zimmer's claims were unfounded.
+In letters dated May 1, 2015, to Guadagno, Constable and Ferzan the US Attorney wrote: "Based on the evidence developed during the investigation and our review of applicable law, we have concluded that no further action is warranted in this matter.
 Accordingly, the investigation of these allegations have been closed."